chintitomasud3/MyNotes/Security Concepts/RiskManagement.md

 **What It Is:** Keeping records of all risk management processes, decisions, and evaluations.
 **Why It's Important:** Provides a reference for future risk assessments and helps in compliance with regulations.
 **We rank risks by likelihood and impact**

+**Inherent Risk** is the natural level of risk without controls, while **Residual Risk** is the risk that remains after controls are applied.

+**Control Risk** specifically refers to the risk that internal controls may fail to mitigate inherent risks effectively.